-People have greater risk for experiencing alcohol- or drug-related health or impairment problems as they make more high-risk choices in more settings.
-Problems might include a DUI arrest, a fight, a relationship problem, financial problems, injury to self or others, or missed days at work or school.
-In fact, compared to the Green or Yellow Phases, a significant number of people die in the Orange Phase due to DUI crashes, fights, drownings, or falls.
-Health problems such as stomach problems, pancreatitis, or high blood pressure may occur.
-We may also experience emotional, social, and financial problems.
+People have greater risk for experiencing health or impairment problems as they make more high-risk choices in more settings.
+Problems might include a DUI arrest, a relationship problem, financial problems, injury to self or others, less focus at work or school or even missed days.
+In fact, compared to the Green or Yellow Phases, a significant number of people die in the Orange Phase due to DUI crashes, drownings, or falls.
+For alcohol, health problems such as stomach problems, pancreatitis, or high blood pressure can occur.
+Health problems related to THC use can include uncontrolled vomiting, paranoia and other psychosis symptoms, and psychotic disorders.
+We can also experience emotional, social, and financial problems.